Condition for zero and non-zero discord in graph Laplacian quantum states: Acknowledgement

 This work was partially supported by the project \textit{“Graph theoretical aspects in quantum information processing”} [Grant No. 25(0210)/13/EMR-II] funded by Council of Scientific and Industrial Research, New Delhi.
 S.D. is grateful to the Ministry of Human Resource Development, Government of India, for a doctoral fellowship.
+This work may be a part of his doctoral thesis.